ignblanch/ShoppingList_android/README.md

 # ShoppingListv2
-Second version of my shopping app.
-Working on it as I'm learning android developement programming
+Second version of my shopping lsit app.
+Working on it as I'm learning android developement programming.
+Changes made to this version:

-Switched to Android Studio from Eclipse
+- Switched to Android Studio from Eclipse

-Now data is saved between sessions even if the app is destroyed (duh)
+- Now data is saved between sessions even if the app is destroyed (duh)

-Edit button sometimes showed as disabled when app was resumed in some devices.
+- Edit button sometimes showed as disabled when app was resumed in some devices.
 Now it's corrected